mayu-live/framework/klenod-plan.md

   Klenod generated `app.mayu-bundle` successfully.
 A production server smoke test remains pending because the active development server owns its metrics port.
+- 2026-09-06: Started that production bundle in a fresh process and fetched the complete HTML root page with `Accept: text/html`.
+It served Klenod CSS, image, and callback assets correctly; the temporary controller was then stopped.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is